krother/Python3_Basics_Tutorial/not_included.md

     "In the class were three girls: Hannah, Emily and Xitlalic.
 Also three boys: John and his best friends William and Jose"

-## Arithmetical operations
-Basic operations and variable assignments:

-    a = 7
-    b = 4
-    c = a - b      # 3
-    d = a * b      # 28
-    e = a / b      # 1
-    f = a % b      # modulo, 3
-    g = a ** 2     # 49
-    h = 3.0 / b    # 0.75
-    i = 7.0 // b   # floor division, 1.0

-Introspection and Namespaces
-Introspection is a feature of Python by which you can examine objects (including variables, functions, classes, modules) at runtime.
-Everything is an Object
-One consequence of the dynamic typing is that Python can treat everything it manages technically in the same way.
-Everything is an object, meaning it has attributes.
-These attributes are objects themselves.
-Methods are simply attributes that can be called.
-Each object has a name:
-print x.__name__
-and a type:
-print type(x)
-Built-in help
-You can get context-sensitive help to functions, methods and classes that utilize the triple-quoted comments: import time print help(time.asctime)
-Namespaces
-In Python classes, functions, modules etc. have separate namespaces.
-A namespace is the set of attributes of an object.
-You can explore a namespace with dir(): print dir() import time print dir(time)
 Namespaces are nested
 When using a name, Python first uses the local namespace (e.g. of a function/method), then in the class, module, package, and finally in the global namespace.